-Whether you think Google is going to be the precursor to Skynet or you’re wondering how to make its Big Brother-esque worldview work for you, there’s no arguing the search engine giant is getting closer to full access of every type of personal data you can get from the Internet.
+Whether you think Google services are going to be the precursor to Skynet or you’re wondering how to make its Big Brother-esque worldview work for you, there’s no arguing the search engine giant is getting closer to full access of every type of personal data you can get from the Internet.
 Despite the urge some may feel to welcome our new robot overlords, Google’s dominance isn’t necessarily a bad thing.

 Why it’s good